Ukraine farmers surrounded by risks, from mines to logistics

 “We have to do it,” he says, “Why be afraid?”

 Across Ukraine, the war has forced grain growers into a vicious dilemma.
-Farmers in areas now free from Russian occupation are risking their lives to strip their land of explosives before the critical spring planting season.
-Even then, they must cope with soaring production and transportation costs caused by Russia’s blockade of many Black Sea ports and recent restrictions that neighboring countries imposed on Ukrainian grain.
+Farmers in areas now free from Russian occupation must decide if it’s worth risking their lives to strip land of explosives before the critical spring planting season.

+They have soaring production and transportation costs caused by Russia’s blockade of many Black Sea ports, and several neighboring European countries imposed import restrictions on Ukrainian grain to prevent a glut.

 The dual crisis is causing many farmers to cut back on sowing crops.
 Bottlenecks in shipping grain by land and sea are creating losses, with expectations of a 20% to 30% reduction in grain output, poorer quality crops and potentially thousands of bankruptcies next year, according to industry insiders, Ukrainian government officials and international organizations.